Airmail: Introduction of the aeroplane

-The world's first official airmail flight came the next day, at a large exhibition in the United Provinces of Agra and Oudh, British India.
+The world's first official airmail flight came the same day, at a large exhibition in the United Provinces of Agra and Oudh, British India.
 The organizer of the aviation display, Sir Walter Windham, was able to secure permission from the postmaster general in India to operate an airmail service in order to generate publicity for the exhibition and to raise money for charity.
 Mail from people across the region was gathered in at Holy Trinity Church and the first airmail flight was piloted by Henri Pequet, who flew 6,500 letters a distance of 13 km from Allahabad to Naini—the nearest station on the Bombay-Calcutta line to the exhibition.
 The letters bore an official frank "First Aerial Post, U.P.
 Exhibition, Allahabad.
 1911".
 The aircraft used was a Humber-Sommer biplane, and it made the journey in thirteen minutes.

 The first official American airmail delivery was made on September 23, 1911, by pilot Earle Ovington under the authority of the United States Post Office Department.

 The first official air mail in Australia was carried by French pilot Maurice Guillaux.
 On July 16–18, 1914, he flew his Blériot XI aircraft from Melbourne to Sydney, a distance of 584 miles (940 km), carrying 1785 specially printed postcards, some Lipton's Tea and some O.T.
 Lemon juice.
 At the time, this was the longest such flight in the world.